Dr. Burruel offers online/virtual video telehealth counseling/therapy services. She accepts self-pay ($140-$200), Aetna, Optum, and United Healthcare.

 Maritza earned a Bachelor of Music Education at North Texas University (2005) and Master of Social Work from New York University (2012).
 Her professional experience in the behavioral and mental health field includes outpatient and partial hospitalization settings.
 Maritza is a Licensed Clinical Social Worker (LCSW).

 Prior to formal clinical work, Maritza engaged in community volunteer work in the areas of child advocacy, parental rights, and women’s health.
 Maritza continues to engage in training to inform and enhance her engagement with her clients and to broaden her knowledge base in the areas of trauma and perinatal mental health.

-Heidi Hostetler is currently offering in-person sessions at our Phoenix office.
-She accepts self-pay ($90-$160), Aetna, Blue Cross Blue Shield, Cigna, Evernorth Behavioral Health, Optum, and United Healthcare.
+Emily Nielsen-Beatty offers online/virtual video telehealth and in-person sessions at our Phoenix office.
+She accepts self-pay ($100-$160), Aetna, Blue Cross Blue Shield, Cigna, Evernorth Behavioral Health, Optum, and United Healthcare.

-Dr. Chapman is currently offering online counseling/therapy telehealth services.
-She accepts self-pay ($90-$150), Aetna, Blue Cross Blue Shield, Cigna, Evernorth Behavioral Health, Optum, and United Healthcare.
+Dr. Chapman offers online/virtual video telehealth counseling/therapy services.
+She accepts self-pay ($100-$150) for individual, couples, and family sessions.
+She accepts Aetna, Blue Cross Blue Shield, Cigna, Evernorth Behavioral Health, Optum, and United Healthcare for individual sessions only.

 Dr. Chapman earned a Bachelor of Art in Psychology and Public Relations from Coe College (2013), Master of Arts in Marriage and Family Therapy from Mt.
 Mercy University (2016), and a PhD in Couple and Family Therapy from Adler University (2020).
 Her professional experience includes clinical care in private practice and community mental health, field and academic research, and teaching.
 Dr. Chapman is a Licensed Marriage and Family Therapist (LMFT).